-However, in order to become relevant, topical and visible, the Union still has to struggle with some basic constraints.
+However, in order to become relevant, topical and visible, the Union still struggles with some basic constraints.
 The IPU's reputation at the beginning of the 20th century mostly was due to progressive, revolutionary outcomes based on scientific work carried out by its academic membership and to its link to the organized peace movement.
 Nowadays, the enormous workload has changed parliamentary work profoundly and has mostly excluded university professors from parliaments.
 Moreover, the link to civil society is not diligently attended to.
-Another obstacle to innovative proposals may be the large membership of the Union, which has been striving for universality for the last fifty years.
-The naturally differing views between North and
+Another obstacle to innovative proposals may be the large membership of the Union, which has been striving for universality for the last 50 years.
+The naturally differing views between North and South, the regions, as well as between governing majority and opposition in parliament make it difficult to come up with results going beyond those negotiated by governments.
+Moreover, the IPU has to contend with the competition of more and more (regional or international) parliamentary assemblies or associations (see above and Kissling 2006b).
+Last, but not least, there is its own reluctance to pursue the more ambitious goal of becoming a real world parliament, which is at the bottom of it being ignored by broad parts of the world public.